TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 2. **Fix one error at a time.**

    - Start with the first error Python shows.
-   - Compare your line to the examples in this challenge.
+   - Compare your code to the examples in this challenge.
    - Fix colons, indentation, or spelling.

 3. **Run again after each fix.**